 You practice good oral hygiene.
 You attend every dental appointment without fail.
 It only makes sense to protect your smile from damage.
-At our Fort Worth, TX practice, we offer a wide range of dental services, including cosmetic, restorative, and preventative treatments.
+At our Richardson, TX practice, we offer a wide range of dental services, including cosmetic, restorative, and preventative treatments.

 Part of preventative care is protecting your investment.
 That is why we offer custom oral appliances to cushion and protect the teeth from damage.
 Today, our doctors will discuss mouth guard candidates and explain who can benefit from these appliances.